Fort Kochi: 18th century

-Around 1790
+Kochi came under the influence of the British circa 1790.

+19th century

-Kochi came under the influence of the British around this period.
-In 1814, Kochi became a part of the Madras Presidency becoming a part of the British colonial empire.
+In 1814, Kochi became a part of the Madras Presidency, becoming a part of the British colonial empire.
 The British shaped the country until the 20th century, and Kochi has always been an important harbour and trade center.

-Around 1860

 The municipality of Fort Kochi was formed on 1 November 1866 according to the Madras Act 10 of 1865 (Amendment of the Improvements in Towns act 1850) of the British Indian Empire, along with the municipalities of Kozhikode, Kannur, Thalassery, and Palakkad, making them the first modern municipalities in the modern state of Kerala, as a part of the Malabar District.

+In January 1889, the Great fire of Cochin destroyed about 300 houses and commercial properties.